 Remember when applying herbicides, high pressure is not required.
-High pressure can atomize the spray allowing it to drift in the wind.
-Otherwise, it basically comes down to your needs.
+You just want to get the active ingredient on the weed.
+High pressure can atomize the spray soluion allowing it to drift in the wind.
+Otherwise, it comes down to your needs.

 Backpack sprayers with their larger capacity mean less time is filling or refilling along with getting the job done faster.

 - Higher cost of spray equipment

 Take your time to review your needs and select the best sprayer for your job.

 A sprayer dedicated for weeds needs the same good care and attention given to other chemical garden sprayers, but it should be regarded strictly as a one-purpose tool.